$\mathrm{PGL}_n(\mathbb{C})$-character stacks and Langlands duality over finite fields: Introduction

-The theory of character-sheaves is due to Lusztig \cite{Lusztig}\cite{CS2}\cite{LUG} (see also \cite{mars} or \cite{LaumonCS} for a survey) and is very important as the characteristic functions of the character-sheaves on $G$ are closely related to the irreducible characters of the finite group $G(\F_q)$.
-There are in particular useful to compute the values of the irreducible characters.
+The theory of character-sheaves is due to Lusztig \cite{Lusztig}\cite{CS2}\cite{LUG} (see also \cite{mars} or \cite{LaumonCS} for a survey) and is very important as the characteristic functions of the character-sheaves on $G$ are closely related to the irreducible characters of the finite group $G(\F_q)$ (they mostly coincide for a general $G$ and always coincide when $G=\Gl_n$).

 In \cref{section-sln}, we show the following result (see Theorem \ref{theoremmultiplicitiessln}).

 \begin{teorema} For any $\chi \in \widehat{A(\bm{\mathcal{C}})}$, we have

 where $\cdot$ is the pointwise multiplication of functions on $\Sl_n(\F_q)$ and $1$ is the trivial character of $\Sl_n(\F_q)$. \end{teorema}